 David Whitelaw Reid

-David Whitelaw Reid is the Director of Global Talent Initiatives at Asia Society, where he leads the institution’s global efforts in promoting Asian talent development.
-Mr. Reid manages Asia Society’s Global Talent and Diversity Council, comprised of Chief Talent, HR and Diversity Officers from two dozen Fortune 500 companies.
+David Whitelaw Reid is the Executive Director, Global Talent Initiatives at Asia Society, where he leads the institution’s global efforts in promoting Asian talent development.
+Mr. Reid manages Asia Society’s Asia and Global Talent and Diversity Councils, comprised of Asia Regional and Global Chief Talent, HR and Diversity Officers from Fortune 500 companies.
 Mr. Reid also leads a vital platform for businesses to discuss Asian diversity and talent issues at the Diversity Leadership Forum.
 His team successfully yields the support, funding, marketing, development and overall experience for the annual event.
-Mr. Reid created the Asia Pacific Americans Corporate Survey in 2010.
+Now in its 7th year, Mr. Reid created the Asia Pacific Americans Corporate Survey in 2010.
 The survey is the first ever peer-reviewed, published initiative to exclusively measure the leadership success of Asian Pacific Americans in Fortune 500 companies.
 In his prior role as Director of Corporate Relations, Mr. Reid led corporate membership, sponsorship and stewardship activities for the Society’s New York Center.
 He also managed the Society’s Global Business Council comprised of senior executives from corporate members.
 Mr. Reid serves as a member of the Board of Trustees of the Manhattan Chamber of Commerce.
 For the last five years he collaboratively partnered in this role to provide LGBT entrepreneurs with the essential tools for taking their organizations to the next level of success.

 Dr. Hassan Abbas is a former Bernard Schwartz Fellow at the Asia Society’s New York headquarters.
 Hassan joined Columbia University's South Asia Institute as Quaid-i-Azam Chair Professor in January 2010 and is also a Senior Advisor at the Belfer Center for Science and International Affairs at the Kennedy School of Government, Harvard University, after having been a Research Fellow at the Belfer Center from 2005 to August 2009.
 He is also a non-resident Fellow at the Institute for Social Policy and Understanding (ISPU), Michigan, and an Associate of the Pakistan Security Research Unit (PSRU), University of Bradford, in the United Kingdom.
 He received his Ph.D. from the Fletcher School of Law and Diplomacy, Tufts University and an LL.M. in International Law from Nottingham University, UK, where he was a Britannia Chevening Scholar (1999).
 Hassan also remained a visiting fellow at the Islamic Legal Studies Program at Harvard Law School (2002–2003) and as a visiting scholar at the Harvard Law School's Program on Negotiation (2003–2004).
 His research interests are nuclear proliferation, religious extremism in South and Central Asia, and relations between Muslims and the West.
 Hassan is a former Pakistani government official who served in the administrations of Prime Minister Benazir Bhutto (1995–1996) and President Pervez Musharraf (1999–2000).